RobTillaart/HT16K33/README.md

 - **void displayColon(uint8_t on)** 0 = off, all values other are on.
 - **void displayRaw(uint8_t \* array, bool colon)** array of 4 bytes to control one 7seg display + colon flag.
 - **void displayExtraLeds(uint8_t value)** switch on extra leds. value is in fact a bit mask see table below.
+0 = all off.

 #### Extra Leds table

 |  mask  |  description  |
 |:------:|:--------------|
+|  0x00  |  all off
-|   2    | colon.
+|  0x02  |  colon.
-|   4    | upper left point, left of the 1st digit.
+|  0x04  |  upper left point, left of the 1st digit.
-|   8    | lower left point, left of the 1st digit.
+|  0x08  |  lower left point, left of the 1st digit.
-|   16   | upper point between 3rd and 4th digit.
+|  0x10  |  upper point between 3rd and 4th digit.

 ( based upon issue #21 )